 In November 2009 NZ IFRS 9 'Financial Instruments' was issued.
 This standard introduces new requirements for the classification and measurement of financial assets.
 In November 2010 new requirements for the classification and measurement of financial liabilities were added.
 The standard is effective for annual accounting periods beginning on or after 1 January 2015 with early adoption permitted.
 NZ IFRS 9 is required to be applied retrospectively but prior periods need not be restated.
 The Banking Group will adopt the standard in line with HBAP's adoption of IFRS 9.

-IFRS 9 (2009) was the first phase and IFRS 9 (2010) was the second phase of the IASB's planned phased replacement of IAS 39 with a less complex and improved standard for financial instruments.
-The next phase in the IASB's project will address the impairment of financial assets and hedge accounting.
-The IASB is in the process of amending the requirements for classification and measurement in IFRS 9 to address practice and other issues.
+IFRS 9 (2009) was the first phase and IFRS 9 (2010) was the second phase of the IASB's planned phased replacement of IAS 39 with a less complex and improved standard for financial liabilities.